-For measurement of motorcycle fuel consumption, the carbon balance method, where the fuel consumption is calculated from analysis of the carbon quantity in the exhaust gas, is now widely used in addition to the conventional fuel flow measurement.
+For measurement of moped fuel consumption, the carbon balance method, where the fuel consumption is calculated from analysis of the carbon quantity in the exhaust gas, is now widely used in addition to the conventional fuel flow measurement.
 Therefore, the measurement of exhaust gas and that of fuel consumption are inseparably related to each other.

-ISO 6460 now covers in one single series of standards the two subjects that were previously covered separately by ISO 6460:1981 and ISO 7860:1995.
-This part of ISO 6460 defines fundamental elements such as the measurement accuracy, test vehicle conditions and the details of the carbon balance method.
-Measurement of gaseous exhaust emissions and fuel consumption of test cycles can be conducted by means of this part of ISO 6460 and ISO 6460-2:2007.
-Together with ISO 6460-3, they also give details of those measurements at a constant speed.
+ISO 6855 now covers in one single series of standards the two subjects that were previously covered separately by ISO 6855:1983 and by ISO 7859:2000.
+This part of ISO 6855 defines fundamental elements such as the measurement accuracy, test vehicle conditions and the details of the carbon balance method.
+Measurement of gaseous exhaust gas emissions and fuel consumption of test cycles can be conducted with this part of ISO 6855 and ISO 6855-2.
+Together with ISO 6855-3, they also give details of those measurements at a constant speed.

-While the most up-to-date technologies are reflected in the ISO 6460 series, further technical development in the following aspects will be necessary in the future, when measurement of exhaust gas at a lower level is required:
+While the most up-to-date technologies are reflected in the ISO 6855 series, further technical development in the following aspects will be necessary in the future, when measurement of exhaust gas at a lower level is required:

-- cleaning of the background air (i.e. the air in the test room which is used for the dilution air); - heating of the sampling line; - control of the test room humidity; - the exhaust gas analysis system for low level emissions; - consideration of the evaporated fuel from the test motorcycle.
+- cleaning of the background air (i.e the air in the test room which is used for the dilution air); - heating of the sampling line; - control of the test room humidity; - the exhaust gas analysis system for low-level emissions; - consideration for the evaporated fuel from the test moped.

-In addition to the above issues, the chassis dynamometer with electrically simulated inertia is at the stage of practical application.
+In addition to the above future issues, the chassis dynamometer with electrically simulated inertia is at the stage of practical application.
 Standardization of the verification method and the allowance of simulated inertia would be necessary for this recent development.

-Motorcycles - Measurement method for gaseous exhaust emissions and fuel consumption -
+Mopeds - Measurement method for gaseous exhaust emissions and fuel consumption -